-If you still have problems with a fleshlight causing a mess, you may wish to try a slightly thicker lube, or one with a little more cling.
+If you still have problems with a Fleshlight causing a mess, you may wish to try a slightly thicker lubricant, or one with a little more cling.

 Finally, our best piece of advice: put down a towel before you start your session.